Why 'Fine' is the Most Dangerous Word

 4. The Relationship Damage

-When you grow up with your feelings dismissed, your relationship with connection gets warped in ways that aren't one-size-fits-all.
-Some of you became the avoidant type.
+When you grow up with your feelings dismissed, your relationship with connection gets warped in ways that aren’t one-size-fits-all.
+Some of you become the avoidant type.
 You stay on the surface because going deep means risking the exposure you spent your entire childhood avoiding.
-Close relationships feel like a threat, so you keep everyone at arm's length and call it independence.
+Close relationships feel like a threat, so you keep everyone at arm’s length and call it independence.

-But that's not the only path.
-Some of you became the anxious type.
+But that’s not the only path.
+Some of you become the anxious type.
 You cling.
 You over give.
-You monitor your partner's mood like a weather station because God forbid you miss a shift in the atmosphere.
+You monitor your partner’s mood like a weather station because God forbid you miss a shift in the atmosphere.
 You learned that love was conditional, so you work overtime to earn it, even from people who offer nothing in return.

 And some of you learned to disassociate entirely from relationships altogether.
-Not avoidant, just… checked out.
+Not avoidant, nor anxious; just… checked out.
 Present in body, absent in spirit.
 You go through the motions of partnership without actually being there, because being truly seen terrifies you.

 Whatever your flavor, the common thread is this: you learned to relate to people from a place of protection, not presence.
 And that’s not love.
 That’s survival mode with a partner.